No products in the cart.

-The gun ships without a pistol brace, but it has a 1913 rail on the chassis’ rear, allowing a brace to be attached quickly and easily.
+The Charger 9mm comes from the factory without a pistol brace, but it has a 1913 rail on the chassis’ rear, allowing a brace to be attached quickly and easily.

 The chassis itself is set up to accept AR-15-style pistol grips.
 It also has a removable mag well to use, either a Ruger SLR series magazine or a Glock series magazine.

 This is probably the smartest part of the Ruger PC design because using Glock magazines means Ruger can take advantage of multiple aftermarket magazines out there.